Studying for USMLE Step 1 During MS1: When to Start Studying

-Should I Start Studying for USMLE Step 1
+When to Start Studying for USMLE Step 1

-First year of medical school is hard, but not necessarily because of the curriculum.
-It is a year of change, a transition into a new rhythm, and the foundation of a lifelong career in learning.
-First year is about learning how to study, how to increase your efficiency, retain high-yield information, and then how to apply this information into real-life patient scenarios.
+The first year of medical school is hard, but not necessarily because of the curriculum.
+It is a year of change, a transition into a new rhythm.
+It’s also the foundation of a lifelong career in learning.
+MS1 is about learning how to study, how to increase your efficiency, retain high-yield information, and then apply this information into real-life patient scenarios.
 During this year, many students find themselves asking when they should start studying for USMLE Step 1.
 In this post, we will discuss why we think you should start as early as MS1, and how.

-Looking back, I cannot stress enough how important it is during first-year classes to really take time to focus on setting yourself up for success by learning how to effectively study for USMLE Step 1 to score high.
-Success during medical school largely depends on these foundational skills, and having strong knowledge of how to stay motivated, follow a study schedule, and keep stress at bay will help you in more than just your classes.
+Looking back, I cannot stress enough how important it is during first-year classes to really take time to focus on setting yourself up for success by learning how to effectively study for USMLE Step 1.
+Success during medical school largely depends on these foundational skills.
+Having strong knowledge of how to stay motivated, follow a study schedule, and keep stress at bay will help you in more than just your classes.
 These foundational skills will really help you set yourself up for success on Step 2 as well.
-That said, I typically don’t advise my students to start studying specifically for the USMLE before their second year of medical school, however I do recommend for them to start familiarizing themselves with the studying process, and even some light material.
+That said, I typically don’t advise my students to start USMLE prep before their second year of med school.
+However, I do recommend they start familiarizing themselves with the studying process, and even some light material.

-* I do want to note here that every student is different and some students may need to start preparing for the USMLE earlier than others.
-If you know that you tend to take a little longer to retain information or test-taking isn’t your strong suit, you may want to think about beginning USMLE preparation sooner than later.
+* I do want to note here that every student is different.
+Some students may need to start preparing for the USMLE earlier than others.
+If you know that you tend to take a little longer to retain information or test-taking isn’t your strong suit, you may want to think about beginning USMLE preparation sooner rather than later.
 In any case, here are a few tips I have for USMLE-concerned students entering med school year one.

 USMLE Step 1 Study Tips for Students Entering Med School Year One:

 1. Prioritize Medical School Foundations for USMLE Success